vdaas/vald/docs/developer/style.md

 ## Documentation

-Documentation is generated based on the program comments.
+Documentation is generated from the program comments.
 Please refer to [Godoc](https://godoc.org/github.com/vdaas/vald) for the program documentation.

 ## Internal packages